RChain-Collaborative-Learning/PiCalc-to-Rholang/lesson2.md

 ## Under restriction
 $\frac{P \rightarrow P'}{(\nu x)P \rightarrow (\nu x)P'}$

-# Structurally congruent terms have the same reductions.

 # Where reductions do not apply

 ## Within a single summand